amouchaldev/amouchaldev/README.md

 - 👋 Hi, I’m @amouchaldev (Moustapha Amouchal)
 - 👀 I’m interested in web development and tech
-- 🌱 I’m currently a software developer at ADZ MA
+- 🌱 I’m currently a software developer
 - 📫 How to reach me (amouchaldev@gmail.com)